Offering Autonomy, Flexibility and Support

 To help you launch a successful private practice

-During your first four to six months as an intern, you will receive weekly supervision with your cohort, as well as the support of our staff to launch a practice that truly reflects your personal aspirations and goals.
+During your first four to six months as an Associate, you will receive weekly supervision with your cohort, as well as the support of our staff to launch a practice that truly reflects your personal aspirations and goals.
 Once this period concludes, you can choose to participate in the workshops, training opportunities and community events, as well as the other professional support and development opportunities we offer.
 You can choose how much you wish to participate, depending on your interests and needs.
 Our internship offers flexibility, autonomy and support, custom tailored to your particular situation, interests and needs.

 FREQUENTLY ASKED QUESTIONS